 1. What type of Baritainers® does Barrier Plastics (BPI) sell?

-Currently, we sell Drums, IBCs, Jerry Cans, F-style Bottles, Cylinder Round Bottles, and Spray Carafes.
+Currently, we sell Drums, IBCs, Tight Heads, F-style Bottles, and Cylinder Round Bottles.
 Please check our products section for detailed information about our line of bottles and containers.
 Our product line is constantly being updated with newer products and information so please check back.

 2. Is this new technology?